LeeHowes/CPP/paper_framework_sources/pxxx_global_execution_context.md

  - `get_scheduler_with_priotity` returns a `parallel_scheduler` instance that holds a reference to the `parallel_context`.
 The scheduler is created with the specified priority.
 Priorities offer a layering of tasks, with no guarantee.

 ## parallel_scheduler

+A `parallel_scheduler` is a copyable handle to a `parallel_context`.
+It is the means through which agents are launched on a `parallel_context`.
+The `parallel_scheduler` instance does not have to outlive work submitted to it.

 ```cpp
 class parallel_scheduler {
 public: